-Once an opposition form has been filed out, the burden falls on the applicant to file an answer to the opposition.
+Once an opposition form has been filled out, the burden falls on the applicant to file an answer to the opposition.
 This answer will either admit or deny the trademark violation to see whether the full complaint should be brought to court.

 The typical cost for filing a trademark opposition form is $300 per application.
 However, this is just the first part.
-Once attorney's fees, witness fees, deposition costs, and expert surveys are factored in, the final cost of a full trademark litigation can extend up to $325,000.
+Once attorney's fees, witness fees, deposition costs, and expert surveys are factored in, the final cost of full trademark litigation can extend up to $325,000.